-- Young men and boys after puberty can bank sperm that can be frozen and cryopreserved so that if they do have fertility issues later, there are options available for artificial insemination and in vitro fertilization. - Young women and girls after puberty can take medications that suppress the menstrual cycle during treatment, which can potentially be protective of fertility.
+- Men and boys after puberty can bank sperm that can be frozen and cryopreserved so that if they do have fertility issues later, there are options available for artificial insemination and in vitro fertilization. - Women and girls after puberty can take medications that suppress the menstrual cycle during treatment, which can potentially be protective of fertility.
 More procedures are becoming available where patients can have pieces of their ovaries removed and have eggs frozen for use later.